ankith26/My-PyChess/README.md

 ## PLEASE READ THIS NOTE

+THANKS FOR SHOWING INTEREST IN MY PROJECT..

+IN THE NEXT UPGRADE I ADD EITHER ONLINE PLAY OR UPGRADE SINLEPLAYER.

+PUT YOUR THOUGHTS DOWN IN THE ISSUES SECTION ON WHAT I MUST UPGRADE.

-PLEASE KEEP DOWNLOADING THE LATEST VERSION OF THE GAME AS THEY CONTAIN BUG FIXES AND PERFORMANCE OPTIMISERS
+PLEASE KEEP DOWNLOADING THE LATEST VERSION OF THE GAME AS THEY CONTAIN BUG FIXES AND PERFORMANCE OPTIMISERS.

-NOTIFY ME IN THE ISSUES IF YOU COME ACROSS ANY BUGS OR HAVE SOMETHING TO SAY ABOUT THE GAME (REVEIWS, COMPLAINTS, SUGGESTIONS, IDEAS FOR NEXT UPGRADE ETC)
+NOTIFY ME IN THE ISSUES IF YOU COME ACROSS ANY BUGS OR HAVE SOMETHING TO SAY ABOUT THE GAME (REVEIWS, COMPLAINTS, SUGGESTIONS, IDEAS FOR NEXT UPGRADE ETC).

 # My-PyChess
 A Multiplayer/SinglePlayer Chess app written in Python using Pygame Library.